NFDI4ING-TA-GOLO/GOLO_Data_Quality_Metrics/docs/source/FAIR/01_Findable.rst

 F1.
 Identifier
 =========

-(meta)data are assigned a globally unique and persistent identifier
+(Meta)data are assigned a globally unique and persistent identifier

 Both data and metadata (information describing the data) are given an identification code that is globally unique and remains constant over time.
 This identifier is unique on a global scale, ensuring that no other data or metadata